coatyio/coaty-swift/CONTRIBUTING.md

    commits.
 Take a look at the Coaty JS [CHANGELOG](https://github.com/coatyio/coaty-js/blob/master/CHANGELOG.md) to see how the format should look like.
-5. Commit and push all your changes to the master branch.
+5. Commit with message `chore(release): v[pod version]` and push all your changes to the develop branch.
 6. Create an annotated `git` tag for the new pod version and push it.
 Make sure that `[pod version]` matches the version number from step 1.